googlearchive/simian/README.md

 Please refer to the [Wiki documentation](../../wiki/AdminSetup) for instructions on how to download, configure, build, and deploy Simian.

 For screenshots and an overview of Simian features, please see the [SimianAtAGlance wiki](../../wiki/SimianAtAGlance).

-### Office Hours

-The Simian engineering team will host office hours every other Monday from 11am to 1pm Eastern Time.
-Office hours are available as a video conference via Google+ Hangout, or on the irc network [freenode](http://freenode.net).
-Feel free to use or not use a webcam for the hangout.

-Next office hours are, **Mon Dec 15**, 1100-1300 US/Eastern.

-Join the Google+ Hangout here (new URL for each session):  ...

-We will simultaneously be present on [freenode](http://freenode.net/) in:

-> ` #google-corpeng `

-### Recent Features

-  * Advanced Apple Software Update support, including unattended and forced updates.

-### Upcoming Features

-  * Four-eyes approval for package changes.
-    * Would you like two different admins to approve a push before it goes live?
-We plan on making that possible soon.

-  * Digital package signatures.
-    * One step beyond package hash verification.